Zareen Panna

 Zareen Panna, also known as Panna or Zarrin (Urdu; زرین; born 1947) is a Pakistani actress and former classical dancer.
-She acted in both Urdu and Punjabi films.
+She has acted in both Urdu and Punjabi films.

 Early life

 Zareen was born in 1947 in Shimla, India.
 She along with her family migrated to Pakistan in Karachi.
 Zareen was interested in arts and dancing from a young age.
-Comdeian Sultan Khoosat father of actor Irfan Khoosat was a friend of her family, he introduced her to Ghulam Hussain (Patiala Gharana) and stad Shado Maharaj (Dehli Gharana).
+Comedian Sultan Khoosat, father of actor Irfan Khoosat was a friend of her family, he introduced her to Ghulam Hussain (Patiala Gharana) and Ustad Shado Maharaj (Dehli Gharana).
 They trained her in classical dancing and later Mukhtar Begum sister of Farida Khanum helped her in dancing and at that time she was taught by Rafi Anwar, Siddique Samrat and Madam Azuri.

 Zareen attended a school to become a doctor to help her family.
 Her mother supported her decision to become a doctor because she wanted her to become one.
 She also took dancing classes, as she enjoyed dancing and decided to become a dancer.
 Later, Zareen attended Islamia Girs College in Karachi.
 From there, she completed her studies.

 Zareen's father, Nawab Khalil, was an adviser in the court of Maharaja of Patiala and her mother was a housewife.